Saturday, May 16, 2026

 Here's another design by Caroline Siedle for a gentleman of the chorus.
 Once again the show is unidentified, but it appears we find ourselves in another exotic locale, perhaps Egypt or maybe Morocco?

 The sketch is titled: "Saloon Keeper.
 Prisoner Act 1 Chorus gent".
-He looks like a prosperous saloon keeper, judging by the glittering rings on his fingers, and pearls on his chest, wearing an elaborate costume in a color scheme of grey, red and white.
+He looks like a prosperous saloon keeper, judging by the glittering rings on his fingers and pearls on his chest, wearing an elaborate costume in a color scheme of grey, red and white.
 But he is certainly bound and chained, wrists and ankles, in rather massive restraints!

 On the left, a blot of color obscures part of his foot lending a sense of working under pressure.
 Siedle would sometimes design well over 100 costumes for a show, and claimed she could design an entire production in 3 weeks time - although a month would be better!